TRZLedgerFoundation/trezoa-templates/community/merkle-airdrop/README.md

 - Merkle proof: A sequence of sibling hashes used to reconstruct the root from a leaf.
 - PDA (Program Derived Address): Deterministic, program-owned address derived from seeds, not signable by a private key.
 - Lamports: Smallest unit of TRZ (1 TRZ = 1,000,000,000 lamports).
-- Discriminator: Anchor’s 8‑byte account type prefix stored in every account it manages.
+- Discriminator: TrezoaAnchor’s 8‑byte account type prefix stored in every account it manages.
 - Authority: The signer that initializes the airdrop; typically controls setup, not claims.
 - Vault: Program-owned System Account holding the lamports to distribute.